 RELATED ARTICLES :

-It can’t be emphasized enough, but children who disclose their contact information, personal information and images freely are at a much higher risk of being targeted by an iPredator.
-The goal as an Internet safety proactive parent is not to totally restrict or forbade your child from sharing personal information, but to educate them on being highly cautious and consistently aware when, why and what they disclose to others.
+It can’t be emphasized enough, but children who disclose their contact information, personal information, and images freely are at a much higher risk of being targeted by an iPredator.
+The goal of an Internet safety proactive parent is not to restrict or forbid your child from sharing personal information but to educate them on being highly cautious and consistently aware of when, why, and what they disclose to others.
+Research has proven that most taunting, abuse, cybercrime, and sexual assault children endure are likely from their peers and known adults rather than unknown adult online sexual predators.

 5. Peers, Parents & the PTA: